 Spend time putting together title tags that include your main keywords for a page and also look natural, aren’t stuffed with keywords, and read well!
 There’s nothing worse than spammy, over-optimized titles!

 2. Meta Descriptions

 Meta descriptions don’t contribute as a ranking signal anymore, but they’re still an incredibly important aspect of on-page optimization.
 They’re the first introduction potential customers get to your brand, so it pays to get them right.

 Meta descriptions should be well written, approximately 156 characters, and essentially a sales pitch for what the landing page is about.
 As with title tags, don’t spam or over-optimize and always think about what works for users before the search engines.

 3. Heading Tags

-Don’t keep repeating your main target keyword in each tag, rather use variations which enhance the value of the content and help break it up into readable and easy to digest sections.
+Don’t keep repeating your main target keyword in each tag, rather use variations that enhance the value of the content and help break it up into readable and easy-to-digest sections.
 These tags essentially signal the descending importance of page headings so think carefully as to which H tag should be used in each instance.

-You’ve probably heard that content in king and that couldn’t be more accurate!
-With Google’s Panda algorithm, you can no longer get away with thin content and creating unique and informative content should be where you spend the most time.
-Content needs to be written primarily for users and secondly for search engines, however that doesn’t mean you shouldn’t mention core key-phrases.
+You’ve probably heard that content is king and that couldn’t be more accurate!
+With Google’s Panda algorithm, you can no longer get away with thin content, and creating unique and informative content should be where you spend the most time.
+Content needs to be written primarily for users and secondly for search engines, however, that doesn’t mean you shouldn’t mention core key phrases.
 Just make sure you do so in a natural and organic way.

 Think about the message you want to communicate and keep that at the forefront of all content you write.
-Are your primary goals to directly sell and drive leads, to inform, or to build brand awareness?
+Are your primary goals to directly sell and drive leads, to inform, or build brand awareness?
 Your goals should always dictate your style of writing and the way you structure your content.
-As above, don’t forget to use H tags to break up your content into easy to digest sections and always ask someone else to proof read for you before going live.
+As above, don’t forget to use H tags to break up your content into easy-to-digest sections and always ask someone else to proofread for you before going live.